 - Update a live index with a user-provided set of embedding vectors

-- Low latency online querying to get the nearest neighbors of a query embedding vector
+- Run a low-latency online query to get the nearest neighbors of a query

 To learn more, see the official notebook.
-This notebook demonstrates how to use the GCP ANN service, including the following tasks:
+This notebook demonstrates how to use Vertex AI Matching Engine to complete the following tasks:

-- Create an ANN index and brute force index
+- Create an ANN index and a brute-force index

-- Deploy an ANN index and brute force index
+- Deploy an ANN index and brute-force index to an endpoint

 - Compute recall